Geep Chryst: NFL

-HUB FOOTBALL
+Hub Football

-Chryst works for Don Yee in his HUB Football venture as Head Coach.
-He has been with Yee, the long-time agent of Tom Brady, since the inception in 2019.
-This novel football enterprise has worked out over 500 players looking to sign with a professional team.
-These camps put the players through a series of safe drills where scouts can evaluate the skills and conditioning of the prospects.
-Over 30% of those attending have been offered professional contracts.
-His overall coaching experience allows him to work with all positions as they perform while also leading the overall pace & tempo of the camp.
+Chryst worked for Hub Football, run by player agent Don Yee.
+Chryst started with the company at its inception in 2019.
+Hub offers camps for football players looking to sign with a professional team.

 Personal life

 Chryst is the brother of former Wisconsin Badgers head football coach Paul Chryst and former Mid-American Conference commissioner Rick Chryst.
-Their father, George, was an assistant at Wisconsin and then became the head coach and athletic director at the University of Wisconsin–Platteville.
+Their father, George Chryst, was an assistant at Wisconsin and then became the head coach and athletic director at the University of Wisconsin–Platteville.
 His oldest son, Keller Chryst, played quarterback at the University of Tennessee.
-Prior to Tennessee he went 11-2 as a starter at quarterback for Stanford University (2014-17).
+Prior to Tennessee he went 11-2 as a starter at quarterback for Stanford University (2014–17).
 His .846 winning percentage is the highest all-time for Stanford quarterbacks with a minimum of 10 starts.
 His younger son Jackson Chryst also plays QB, being named High School Player of the Year by the San Francisco Chronicle in 2018.
-Jackson attended Oregon State where he was on the Beavers 2019-2020 teams, before transferring in 2021 to play quarterback at the University of Wisconsin--Whitewater.
+Jackson attended Oregon State, where he was on the Beavers 2019 and 2020 teams, before transferring in 2021 to play quarterback at the University of Wisconsin–Whitewater.